BestTimesToVisit.com Logo

 money

-While credit cards are accepted in larger hotels and malls, cash is king in most local markets and smaller warungs (eateries).
-Always have smaller Rupiah denominations on hand for street food vendors and local transport like ojeks (motorcycle taxis).
-You can withdraw cash from ATMs at banks, but be aware of potential foreign transaction fees from your bank.
+While credit cards are accepted in larger hotels and tourist spots, cash is king in most local markets and smaller warungs (eateries).
+Always have smaller denominations of Indonesian Rupiah (IDR) on hand for street food, local transport, and bargaining.
+Use ATMs from reputable banks like BCA or Mandiri, and inform your bank of your travel dates to avoid card blocks.

 transport

-For inter-island travel, budget airlines like Lion Air and Citilink are your best bet, but book in advance for the best prices.
-For getting around cities like Jakarta or Bali, the Gojek and Grab apps are indispensable – they offer everything from car rides and motorcycle taxis to food delivery and even massage services.
-Don't be afraid to negotiate fares for taxis if they don't use a meter, but using the apps usually ensures a fair price.
+For inter-island travel, budget airlines like Lion Air and Citilink are common, but book in advance for the best prices.
+For getting around cities like Jakarta or Surabaya, the Gojek and Grab apps are lifesavers – they offer ride-hailing for cars and motorcycles, food delivery, and even package delivery, often at very affordable rates.

 culture

-Dress modestly when visiting temples or religious sites, covering your shoulders and knees – sarongs are often available for rent at entrances if you forget.
-Always use your right hand for giving and receiving things, as the left hand is traditionally considered unclean.
-A simple 'Terima Kasih' (thank you) goes a long way in showing respect.
+Dress modestly when visiting temples or religious sites, especially outside of major tourist hubs like Bali.
+This means covering your shoulders and knees; many sites offer sarongs for rent or sale if you forget.
+Always use your right hand for giving or receiving things, as the left hand is traditionally considered unclean.

 food